andizq/pcafactory/README.rst

-The **pcafactory** is an analysis tool to study and extract velocity fluctuations from the interstellar medium (ISM), which has been proven to be a powerful proxy for understanding the nature of non-thermal motions driven by turbulent and/or gravitational processes taking place in the ISM.
+The **pcafactory** is an analysis tool to study and extract velocity fluctuations from the interstellar medium (ISM), which has been proven to be a powerful proxy for understanding the nature of non-thermal motions driven by turbulent and gravitational processes taking place in the ISM.
 Though it may also be used for any atomic/molecular association with kinematical observables.

 To do so, the package collects features from TurbuStat and Astrodendro to derive velocity structure functions